Cemetery: Natural

 A natural cemetery, eco-cemetery, green cemetery or conservation cemetery, is a new style of cemetery as an area set aside for natural burials (with or without coffins).
 Natural burials are motivated by a desire to be environmentally conscious with the body rapidly decomposing and becoming part of the natural environment without incurring the environmental cost of traditional burials.
 Certifications may be granted for various levels of green burial.
 Green burial certifications are issued in a tiered system reflecting level of natural burial practice.
 Green burial certification standards designate a cemetery as Hybrid, Natural, or Conservation Burial Grounds.

 Many scientists have argued that natural burials would be a highly efficient use of land if designed specifically to save endangered habitats, ecosystems and species.

 The opposite has also been proposed.
-Instead of letting natural burials permanently protect wild landscapes, others have argued that the rapid decomposition of a natural burial, in principle, allows for the quick re-use of grave sites in comparison with conventional burials.
+Instead of letting natural burials permanently protect wild landscapes, others have argued that the rapid decomposition of a natural burial, in principle, allows for the quick reuse of grave sites in comparison with conventional burials.
 However, it is unclear if reusing cemetery land will be culturally acceptable to most people.

-In keeping with the intention of "returning to nature" and the early re-use potential, natural cemeteries do not normally have conventional grave markings such as headstones.
+In keeping with the intention of "returning to nature" and the early reuse potential, natural cemeteries do not normally have conventional grave markings such as headstones.
 Instead, exact GPS recordings and or the placing of a tree, bush or rock often marks the location of the dead, so grieving family and friends can visit the precise location of a grave.